AdityaGoyal1999/Ecom-Pulse/README.md

 It includes a dashboard experience for history and favorites, plus subscription-based usage limits.

-## Features
+## Features ✨
-- Image-based scan -> structured extraction of book titles/authors.
+- Image-based scan 📸 -> structured extraction of book titles/authors.
 - Recommendation engine that uses the detected books + user preferences to generate up to 5 recommendations (with guardrails to keep results grounded in what was detected).
 - Favorites management:
   - fuzzy search over Open Library results
   - add/remove favorites and save them to your profile
-- Recommendation transparency:
+- Recommendation transparency 👀:
   - scan history with statuses and stored results.
-- Usage limits tied to subscription plan:
+- Usage limits tied to subscription plan ⏳:
   - Free tier with a small monthly scan allowance
   - Premium tier with a larger monthly allowance
 - Stripe subscription billing 💳: